nsantti/checkers/README.md

     - Shows game stats such as how many moves total and number of pieces lost
   - Main menu screen
     - Players select the color they want to play as
+    - Players can enter their name
 - AI
   - The AI generates a score for each possible move, then executes the best move possible
   - Always takes one second to make its move
-  - Wins 95% of games against a random moves player (Ties 4% of the time, Loses 1%)
+  - Wins 99% of games against a random moves player (Ties 1% of the time, Loses < 1%)

 ### TODO:
 - Animate the pieces once a move is declared
-- Let the players enter their name to play
 - Let the player select difficulty for AI (easy is random, hard is smart AI)

 ### Updates made
+- 7/11/18
+  - Made AI capable of playing as either player
+  - Updated color options
+    - Added a black background to button panel to see contrast
+    - Selected colors now have an 'X' through them
+  - Players can now enter their name to play
+  - Added 'How to Play' menu with basic checkers rules

+&nbsp;
 - 6/27/18
   - Added an AI for the player to play against
     - The AI generates a score for each possible move, then executes the best move possible